OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log3_intro_shaders.md

 ## a) Explanation of both shaders (vertex, fragment)
+### basic concept
+* glsl language : based on C language
+* variable types : float, vec2, vec3
+* qualifiers : uniforms, attributes and varyings

-* little modifications to test & understand
+### little modifications to test & understand
+* change the position in the vertex shader
+* change the color in the fragment shader

 ## b) Compilation
 * the function we have already (change "alert" to "console.log" or something)